Symptoms of Post Traumatic Stress Disorder & C-PTSD

-Trauma symptoms vary from person to person, but some examples are:
+PTSD and C-PTSD symptoms vary from person to person, but these are some common signs and symptoms that you might recognise:

 - Flashbacks—reliving the traumatic event, and feeling like it happening right now including physical symptoms such as a racing heart or sweating